dpoulopoulos/cf_step/README.md

 ## Install

-Run `pip install cf_step` to install the library in your environment.
+Run `pip install cf-step` to install the library in your environment.

 ## How to use